-Winter Squash — 5 — Butternut and buttercup plus a few carnival, tetsukabuto and wintersweet, and a very few pie pumpkins available.
-This year all the varieties have some degree of hail damage, so more than usual you should monitor them for early signs of rot if you don’t eat them in the next couple weeks.
-If you try the newer (to us) varieties please lettuce know how they are!
+Winter Squash — 5 — Butternut, plus a smattering of carnival, tetsukabuto, balck futsu and wintersweet.
+All are good.
+If you try the newer (to us) varieties please lettuce know what you think!
 Easy Storage Tip: Countertop or tabletop, but for longest storage put a few in the basement or cool closet.
+Check them periodically, so you catch any soft spot before it turns the whole squash rotten.
 The flesh freezes well too, once roasted or cubed and boiled.

 Brussels Sprouts — 2 — We leave them on the stalk since it takes so much labor to cut them off (and maybe it’s interesting for you to see how they grow)–thank you for dealing with the stalk!
 Easy Storage Tip: Fridge.
 They do well in a plastic bag on or off the stalk, for 1-2 weeks.

-Cabbage — 2 heads — Green in various sizes, plus some small red heads available too.
+Cabbage — 2 heads — Green, small heads.
 As usual these had to be picked a while ago and had a few leaves peeled this week, but still have plenty of life left in them.
 Easy Storage Tip: Fridge.

-Onions — 5 lbs — These yellow ones store very well, until March or so.
+Onions — 5 lbs — We have red and yellow this year.
 Easy Storage Tip: Basement or hanging basket.